NinaHKivanani/GLORIA/README.md

 # GLORIA: GeneraLization with chain of thought fOR bIomedical Ai

 ## Objectives
 This project aims to develop a benchmarking framework that evaluates the ability of large language models (LLMs) to generalize across key biomedical tasks, specifically Named Entity Recognition (NER) and diagnosis prediction.
-Using Chain of Thought (CoT) prompting, we guide models through structured reasoning steps to improve both task generalization and interpretability—critical for trust and transparency in healthcare.
+Using Chain of Thought (CoT) prompting, we will guide models through structured reasoning steps to improve both task generalization and interpretability.
+Enhanced interpretability is critical in healthcare, where trust and transparency are paramount.

 ### Key Goals:
 1. **Cross-Task Transfer**: Determine if fine-tuning an LLM on NER can improve zero-shot or few-shot performance in diagnosis prediction.
 2. **Interpretability**: Assess how CoT prompting improves interpretability, allowing clinicians to understand the model’s decision-making process.
-3. **Model Evaluation**: Compare BioGPT and Llama3.2’s effectiveness in generalization across tasks with and without CoT prompting, providing insights into optimal architectures for biomedical applications.
+3. **Model Evaluation**: Model Evaluation: Compare BioGPT and Llama3.2’s effectiveness in generalization across tasks with and without CoT prompting, providing insights into optimal architectures for biomedical applications.
+BioGPT, with its domain-specific training on biomedical literature, is expected to excel in tasks requiring clinical terminology and understanding, whereas Llama3.2’s flexibility in general-purpose reasoning may demonstrate strengths in cross-task adaptability.

 Additionally, we utilize Parameter-Efficient Fine-Tuning (PEFT) and Low-Rank Adaptation (LoRa) to ensure efficient experimentation within limited resources.